Kaiyuan Temple (Quanzhou): Sweet Dew Altar of Precepts

 The Sweet Dew Altar of Precepts (甘露戒坛) is used for Buddhist believers to ordain the precepts.
 The caisson (藻井) above the altar which applies the Ruyi brackets has complex and sophisticated structure.
 Among the brackets of the pillars around the altar, 24 statues of Flying Apsaras with five-color streamers are erected.
 They are holding musical instruments like pipa, two-stringed fiddle, castanet etc. and dancing elegantly and vividly.
 A wood carving sitting Ming dynasty statue of Rocana Buddha is placed on the altar.
 The lotus throne he sits has a thousand lotus petals, each of which is engraved with a 6 cm statue of Buddha.

+In popular culture

+The wildly popular game Black Myth: Wukong, a AAA action-role playing game has heavily increased tourism in China, for Fujian the site featured was both the identical-looking Zhenguo Stone or East Pagoda and Renshou Stone or West Pagoda twins during the fight of the main character, "The Destined One," at the Black Bear yaoguai stage.
+The stage was based on a chapter of the Elder Jinchi and the black bear spirit friend in the world famous classic novel Journey to the West, written in 1591 in the Ming dynasty.
+The twin pagodas are notable for bearing reliefs of monkey deities including the Cinnabar Cloud Great Sage monkey god and is said to be the inspirational prototype for the character Sun Wukong.
+Since being listed on the World Heritage List by UNESCO as a cultural heritage as "World Maritime Trade Center of Song and Yuan China" on July 25, 2021, Quanzhou City's tourism popularity has reached an unprecedented high, even surpassing the traditionally popular tourist city of Xiamen, and jumped to first place in Fujian Province.